 The FDA encourages patients with metal-on-metal hip implants, but who do not show signs of metal toxicity or device failure, to still check in with their doctors every one to two years.

-There are dozens of brands of hip and knee implants on the market today and many that have been recalled or withdrawn from the market by their manufacturers.
+There are dozens of brands of hip implants on the market today and many that have been recalled or withdrawn from the market by their manufacturers.
 These manufacturers are large medical device companies that often place profit over people.

 DePuy Synthes’ motto is “people inspired,” yet this large medical device company has come under fire for a number of problematic devices, including its hip implants.
 A subsidiary of Johnson & Johnson, DePuy Synthes has recalled some of its most popular hip implant brands for various reasons over the past several years.
 Some of these problematic brands include: